| INVESTIGATIONS & SPECIAL PROJECTS

 Taylor Mirfendereski is a Peabody Award-winning multimedia journalist at KING 5 in Seattle.
 She specializes in investigative reporting, longform storytelling and digital special projects.

 dedicated to digging for the truth and committed to accuracy.
-Her reporting has exposed many wrongs, including the waste of taxpayer dollars, the mistreatment of wounded soldiers, the sex trafficking of American women and children, and the violation of special education laws.
+Her reporting has uncovered many wrongs, including the mistreatment of wounded veterans, the violation of special education laws and unjustified separations of children from their parents.

 Taylor's reporting often appears both online and on television.
 But you won't see the same story across platforms.
 Whether it's a traditional TV package, a photo essay, or a multimedia text narrative, Taylor is skilled at producing unique versions of her stories to reach different audiences.
 She combines text, video, still photos, interactive graphics and emerging tools in her reporting.
 She thrives inside newsrooms where innovation is embraced and encouraged.